 1. Encha Matcha – Organic Matcha from Farm to Cup

 Let me start by saying, Li’s, Encha Founder, passion is so incredibly valuable and inspiring.
 I first became in touch with Li before Encha even started.
 I remember he messaged me about a Japan trip he was planning and asked me if there was anything I wanted to know about Japanese matcha and organic farming so he could search for the answers for me.
 Not long after his trip, Encha was born and it is one of my favourite matcha brands to support and indulge in.
 While Encha is superior quality matcha, I know that my matcha knowledge has expanded thanks to Li.
 Thanks to him, I realized earlier years I was being overcharged for what I thought was high quality matcha.
 All Encha’s organic matcha has no pesticide, no synthetic fertilizer, no preservatives and is non-GMO.
+I recently tried Encha’s Latte Grade organic matcha and was impressed with how smooth it was, with little to no astringency when prepared with just hot water.
+It is, however, not as delicate as their ceremonial grade.
+If you’re new to matcha, I would say you could even purchase the latte grade, over the ceremonial grade first to give it a try and save some money.

 Package: Resealable pouch